-Although fungal acne on the forehead is possible, most forehead bumps are simply acne vulgaris caused by bacteria and dead skin cells or comedogenic hair care products.
-In this article, we’ll look at how to deal with both, read on.
+Although fungal acne on the forehead is possible, most forehead bumps may simply be acne vulgaris caused by bacteria and dead skin cells or comedogenic hair care products.

 What Is Fungal Acne?